Jimmy Governor: Marriage

-While Jimmy Governor was cutting wood for Starr he met fifteen-year-old Ethel Page, who was working at Ryan's bakery in Gulgong township.
+While Jimmy was cutting wood for Starr, he met fifteen-year-old Ethel Page, who was working at Ryan's bakery in Gulgong township.
 Ethel had been born in 1882 in the Macleay River district near Kempsey, the eldest daughter of Charles Page and Julia (née Moore).
-The Page family arrived in the Gulgong district in about 1890, and by 1898 Ethel's parents were living north-west of Gulgong on the Dunedoo-Dubbo road.
+The Page family arrived in the Gulgong district in about 1890, and by 1898 Ethel's parents were living northwest of Gulgong on the Dunedoo-Dubbo road.

-Whenever he could get to town Jimmy Governor courted Ethel Page and in August 1898 she became pregnant.
-The pair married in December 1898 in the rectory of St. Luke's Anglican church at Gulgong, with Jimmy wearing a borrowed white cricket suit for the occasion.
+In August 1898, Ethel became pregnant by Jimmy.
+The pair married in December in the rectory of St. Luke's Anglican church at Gulgong, with Jimmy wearing a borrowed white cricket suit for the occasion.
 A later report claimed that the celebrant, Rev. Haviland, had only consented to perform the ceremony "at the earnest solicitation of the girl's mother, who, for reasons which may be understood, wished to save her daughter's reputation".
 The writer added a further comment: "One naturally wonders what manner of woman the mother was who insisted on uniting her daughter for life to a low-bred savage aboriginal".
 When Ethel was later asked "if she did not think it would have been better to have remained single rather than marry an aboriginal", she replied: "You might think so, but I was very fond of Jimmy".

-Jimmy and Ethel Governor lived in a house in the Gulgong district next to Ethel's parents where she gave birth to a son named Sidney in early April 1899.
-Charlie Page didn’t approve of his daughter's marriage to Governor and after the birth he relocated to Dubbo, where his wife and family later joined him.
-By the end of 1899, after a difficult year of opprobrium and disapproval of his marriage from Ethel's family as well as Gulgong locals, Jimmy Governor determined to move his family away from the district.
+Jimmy and Ethel lived in a house in the Gulgong district next to Ethel's parents, where she gave birth to a son named Sidney in early April 1899.
+Ethel's father didn't approve of the marriage and after the birth he relocated to Dubbo, where his wife and family later joined him.
+By the end of 1899, after a difficult year of opprobrium and disapproval of his marriage from Ethel's family as well as Gulgong locals, Jimmy determined to move his family away from the district.